Mindanao serin: Description and taxonomy

 The Mindanao serin was formerly considered conspecific with the Indonesian serin (Chrysocorythus estherae), together called the mountain serin, but was split as a distinct species by the IOC in 2021.
+It is differentiated from the Indonesia serin as its plumage has a larger extent of yellow, it has the darker streaks, a more blunt bill, dark eye-ring and its more stout appearance.